Business Management

 Learning Outcomes:

-Upon completing this course, students know who the drivers of sustainability orientation in finance are.
+Upon completing this course, alumni know who the drivers of sustainability orientation in finance are.
 They understand the financial relevancy of a sustainability orientation, the pressure exercised by investors, politics and NGOs to increasingly consider sustainabiltiy aspects that companies and financial intermediaries are exposed to.
 Moreover, they understand the potential positive effects of a sustainabilty orientation as suggested by the SDGs on a corporate level as well as from a more holistic viewpoint.
 By comprehensively disussing the mentioned topics along with its many interfaces to facilitate sustainability on different levels (diversity, female empowerment, fighting poverty, climate change) this course promotes systematic and holistic thinking.
-The course helps students develop their decision-making and problem-solving skills along with their analytical and assessment skills.
-Students know about the relevance and role of sustainable finance for nudging positive change in terms of governance as well as ecological and social aspects.
+The course helps alumni develop their decision-making and problem-solving skills along with their analytical and assessment skills.
+Alumni know about the relevance and role of sustainable finance for nudging positive change in terms of governance as well as ecological and social aspects.

 Superior module: